joereddington/paperwriting/grouppaperwriting.md

 * Everybody has an opinion on how to write and nobody wants to change.

+(btw - You can view this presentation at [https://joereddington.com/paperwriting/](https://joereddington.com/paperwriting/))

 ---

 # Why this talk is a good idea